 - At many levels (department, unit, teams), people feel more unified and aware of each other’s issues

 - It brought in many positive outcomes!
 Teams that were looking for a change or whose work fits the change perform now better!

 - But it also brings in mixed results.
-Others teams struggle to adapt, perform worse than before and feel left behind
+Other teams struggle to adapt, perform worse than before and feel left behind

-Most importantly, behavioural change is not guaranteed across teams when companies change their companies.
+Most importantly, behavioral change is not guaranteed across teams when companies change their companies.

 The 2 layers of organizations

 Customer value creation that happens inside a company has 2 sides:

 In our case, organization moved from a traditional way of working into an agile framework.
 Governance is great because it’s about what we know and what we can do right now.
 It brings efficiency (something that managers love) and stability (something that employees love).